huiyilee/RepData_PeerAssessment1/PA1_template.md

 ```
 ![alt text](https://github.com/huiyilee/RepData_PeerAssessment1/blob/master/plot3.png)

-Note that the mean is the same as in the first part of assignment, since we filled in NA values based on average number of steps for the relevant 5-minute interval.
+Note that the mean of 10766.19 is the same as in the first part of assignment, since we filled in NA values based on average number of steps for the relevant 5-minute interval.
 However median is slightly higher at 10766.19 compared to 10765 from first part of assignment.

 ## Activity patterns, weekdays versus weekends